MadsHornbeck/react-modals/docs/API.md

 ## `useModal`

-`useModal` should be used in your modal components.

-It does two things:

-- Automatically focuses the content of the modal, and returns focus to the previously focused element when it closes.
-- Enables the default keyboard binding for closing the modal: `"Escape"`.
-  - This can be configured with the `closeOnKeys` prop.
+This hook is used to open the modal you've passed as a prop.
+A function is returned that when invoked will open the modal.
+A promise is returned from this function, which when resolved will close the modal.

 ### Parameters

-- `resolve`
+- Component

-  - when `useOpenModal` is used a prop `resolve` is injected, pass this to `useModal`.
-    `resolve` is from the `Promise` for the modal.
-When this promise is resolved the modal will close and unmount.
+  - Pass a component that uses the `useModal` hook.
+This component needs to be using `React.forwardRef`.
   - `closeOnKeys` : `Array (string | [key, value])`
     - default : `["Escape"]`
     - If a `[key, value]` is passsed, the modal promise will be resolved with `value`.
       - If `value` is a function it will be evaluated
       - If `value` is a promise or a function that returns a promise the promise the modal will close only when that promise has been resolved or rejected
+  - `ariaLabel` - label to allow you to control what screen readers see.

-### return
+### Injected props

-- ref
+Several props are injected into the component passed to `useModal`.

+- `resolve` - is from the `Promise` for the modal.
+When this promise is resolved the modal will close and unmount.
-  - ref should be added to the content `div` of the modal
+- `ref` - should be added to the HTML element of the modal content.

-## `useAria`

-`useAria` should be used in your modals to make them accessible to people using screen readers and the like.

-### Parameters

-- label

-### return

-aria object
+  - This is used to automatically focus the content of the modal
+  - Focus is locked to the content of HTML element while the modal is open.
+  - Focus is returned to the previously focused element when the modal closes.

-- `labelledBy`
+- `aria`
+  - `attributes` - This key should be spread on the content `div` of the modal, it adds the aria-attributes needed to fulfill [aria requirements](https://www.w3.org/TR/wai-aria-practices/#dialog_modal).
-  - A pseudo-random string to be set as `id` on the header or similar.
+  - `labelledBy` - A pseudo-random string to be set as `id` on the header or similar.
-- `describedBy`
-  - A pseudo-random string to be set as `id` on a tag that describes the function of the modal, if possible.
+  - `describedBy` - A pseudo-random string to be set as `id` on a tag that describes the function of the modal, if possible.
-- `label`
-  - Labels the modal, is passed as a parameter to the hook.
+  - `label` - Labels the modal, is passed as a parameter to the hook.
-- `attributes`
-  - This key should be spread on the content `div` of the modal, it adds the aria-attributes needed.

-## `useOpenModal`

-This hook is used to open the modal you've passed as a prop.
-A function is returned that when invoked will open the modal.
-A promise is returned from this function that is resolved when the modal is closed.

-### Parameters

-- Component
-  - Pass a component that uses the `useModal` hook.

 ### return